-#rumoursabout Germany: A new website provides migrants with reliable information and counteracts the false promises of human traffickers.
+#rumoursabout Germany: A website provides migrants with reliable information and counteracts the false promises of human traffickers.

 Germany.
 The questions are simple.
 They address rumours that are widespread among migrants and people considering fleeing to Germany.
 For example: “Will you receive ‘welcome money’ on arrival in Germany?” – “No” – is the clear answer provided on a new Federal Foreign Office information website.
 “Contrary to the rumours spread by human traffickers, Germany pays no one ‘welcome money’.”

 In the form of the www.rumoursaboutgermany.info website, the German Federal Foreign Office is continuing the information campaign it has been running abroad since autumn 2015.
 The website, which is available in Arabic, Dari, Tigrinya, English and French, contains all the relevant information migrants and refugees need to know.

 As the name #rumoursaboutgermany clearly shows, the idea is to provide facts that counteract all the false information floating around.
 In countries like Nigeria, Pakistan and Algeria there are countless rumours about Germany and Europe, for example that in Germany every refugee gets gifted a house or that the government makes certain everyone gets a job.
 Frequently it is human traffickers who spread such stories through the social media.

 Inform – and show the opportunities